Heart of a Book

 Morgan Taylor

-For me, the real strength was Rendering, but I see what you mean about Rendering.
+For me, the real strength was Optimization, but I see what you mean about Shader Development.

 Jamie Garcia